-- Demolition of the existing cabins for the purposes of development proposed only occur in the fall, winter and early spring (from October 1 to April 1).
-This timeframe is outside of the maternal roosting period for endangered bats. - Tree clearing is not anticipated, however, if required, trees should only be removed from October 1st to April 1st. - If tree clearing or demolition must occur between April 1 and October 1, a qualified professional should complete a combination of snag surveys and acoustic monitoring, with technical guidance from the MECP, for the area where tree clearing is proposed. - Limit any tree clearing to condensed development envelope, avoid unnecessary tree removals, and retain trees that are in poor health but do not represent a hazard. - Consider the installation of bat nesting boxes in trees along the perimeter of building envelope to aid with insect control and promote local bat populations.
+- Demolition of any structures or the removal of any trees is to occur in the fall, winter and early spring (from October 1 to April 1).
+This timeframe is outside of the maternal roosting period for endangered bats. - If tree clearing or demolition must occur between April 1 and October 1, a qualified professional should complete a combination of snag surveys and acoustic monitoring, with technical guidance from the MECP, for the area where tree clearing is proposed. - Limit any tree clearing to as minimal as possible to avoid unnecessary tree removals and retain trees that are in poor health but do not represent a hazard. - Consider the installation of bat nesting boxes in trees to aid with insect control and promote local bat populations.